top of page

 Breaking Through the Plateau

 Another approach is to increase the intensity or frequency of your workouts to boost your metabolic rate.
-More physical activity, more fat loss.
+More physical activity equals more fat loss.
 Not only will you burn calories while exercising but you'll also increase your Resting Metabolic Rate (RMR) post-workout.

 There are also the concepts of "reverse dieting" and "G-Flux."
 Those methods may seem counter-intuitive, but combined with increased time spent working out, these methods are very effective.
 You might gain weight, but that weight will be lean muscle mass, not fat tissue.

 Increasing non-exercise activity thermogenesis (NEAT) by doing things such as using a standing desk can also help increase your metabolic rate.
-But remember, if self-led efforts to break through a weight loss plateau are unsuccessful, consulting a good nutrition coach and a personal trainer is going to pay big dividends.
+But remember, if self-led efforts to break through a weight loss plateau are unsuccessful, consulting a good nutrition coach and a personal trainer will pay big dividends.

 Loose waistband jeans